 Northern Finn cattle are a unique breed of cows originating in Finland.
 Characterized by their robustness, hardiness and ability to thrive in cold climates, they have become an important part of the country’s agricultural industry.

-Which is the biggest cattle in the world?
+Which are the biggest cattle in the world?

 The Holstein Friesian is the largest breed of cattle in the world.
 This dairy breed originally hails from the Netherlands and was bred to be a dual-purpose animal, but is primarily used today for milk production.
-They are characterized by their uniformly black and white color pattern, as well as their large size: cows typically weigh over 1,500 pounds while bulls can tip the scales at 2,600 or more!
+They are characterized by their uniformly black and white colour pattern and their large size: cows typically weigh over 1,500 pounds while bulls can tip the scales at 2,600 or more!
 Their long life expectancy also contributes to their size – they often live 10 to 20 years or longer.
-Holstein Friesians are prized for their excellent milk production capabilities; one cow can produce up to 50 liters of milk per day on average.
+Holstein Friesians are prized for their excellent milk production capabilities; one cow can produce up to 50 litres of milk per day on average.
 Additionally, this breed carries genes that make them more resistant to certain diseases than other breeds.
 All in all, it’s no wonder why farmers around the world have fallen head-over-heels for this amazing bovine!

 What are the three types of cattle?

 There are three main types of cattle: dairy cattle, beef cattle, and dual-purpose (or multi-purpose) cattle.
 Dairy Cattle: Dairy cattle are bred primarily for the production of milk and other dairy products such as cheese and yogurt.
-They have been developed to produce large volumes of high quality milk that contains a relatively high fat content compared to other animals.
-The most common breed is the Holstein Friesian which originated in the Netherlands but is now found all over the world.
+They have been developed to produce large volumes of high-quality milk with a relatively high-fat content compared to other animals.
+The most common breed is the Holstein Friesian which originated in the Netherlands but is now found worldwide.
 Other breeds include Jersey, Guernsey, Ayrshire, Red Dane and many more.

 Conclusion